charles-uno/Bloodlines/05_how_to_play.md

 - Oxyehenhuain is engaged in a negotiation with a foreign dignitary.
 The GM calls for an Elf roll due to Oxye's inexperience with the language being used.
 If she succeeds, she makes a strong argument, and erodes her opponent's willpower, inflicting a wound.
 If she fails, she mixes up a word and mistakenly utters an offensive slur.
 She realizes her error and becomes flustered, suffering a wound herself.
 - Brigands ambush the party, but luckily Galadhel escapes their notice.
 She draws an arrow and fires into the melee, prompting a Goblin roll.
 If successful, she drops a brigand in its tracks.
 If she fails, she instead misses and hits a member of the party instead.
 - **Liam Halfling social confrontation example.
 For a greater diversity of examples, make sure that neither consequence inflicts a wound.
 Maybe lying.**

-**Talk about minis?
-They are not required, but they can be used to lay out a confrontation holistically, if a group is into that.**